-At the end of each year of your grant you will need to fill in an online report form to tell us how you have been doing.
+Towards the end of each year of your grant you will need to fill in an online report form to tell us how you have been doing.
 We will send a reminder when your report is due.

-We will not be able to release further instalments of your grant until we have received your end of year grant report.
+We will not be able to release further instalments of your grant until we have received your end of year grant report and reviewed it.